LincolnshireSTAMFORDBARONStMartin(JohnSuttonCC-BY-SA2.0)1 JohnSutton

 St Martin dominates the skyline of Stamford.

 Our church is open for visiting and as a place of prayer from 8am until around 5pm (these are only rough times and are subject to change depending on events in the building and availability).
 If you are travelling a long distance to visit, it is always worth contacting us first to make sure it is open for you.
-We are very happy to open the church 'out of hours' for people who are visting from afar.
+We are very happy to open the church 'out of hours' for people who are visiting from afar.

 • Captivating architecture